 - make sure that your staff know what to do when the fridge is outside the recommended temperature range - keep records of any actions taken.
 This includes seeking advice on whether the medicines are still safe to use. - 5.8 Some small services do not regularly keep medicines that need refrigeration.
 In exceptional circumstances, such services could consider using a separate locked container in the food fridge.
 Only trained and competent staff should have access.
 Staff should keep records of temperature monitoring.
-This is a proportionate approach to making sure medicines are safe to use and should be fully risk assessed. - 5.9 All medication should be stored safely following the manufacturers requirements. - 5.10 All medicines should be stored in their original container: - as dispensed and labelled by a pharmacist or dispensing doctor.
-Labels must never be removed. - as purchased. - Medicines should never be transferred by the support worker from their original container to another container.
-This is regarded as secondary dispensing and should only be undertaken by staff following strict protocols in specific circumstances. - 5.11 A few medicines, such as asthma inhalers, sprays for angina and adrenaline pen devices, must be readily available to the person for appropriate self- administration. - 5.12 The apparent accumulation of large quantities of medication should be reported by the support worker to the person in charge for review of the ordering process. - 5.13 People who have been assessed as able to self-administer, a lockable cupboard within their room should be available and there must be a clear understanding that their medicines must be stored safely at all times to protect other people. - 5.14 Some treatments may be stored in a person's room for the support worker to administer such as emollient creams and barrier creams which is convenient and permitted.
-External items which have a legal category of 'prescription only medicines' (POM) cannot be stored in this way and support workers who have not received medication training cannot apply them. - Prescribed food supplements may be stored in kitchens ideally in fridges when in use.
-These should be person specific and can be given by the support worker at appropriate times of day as directed by staff who have had medication training.
+This is a proportionate approach to making sure medicines are safe to use and should be fully risk assessed. - 5.9 All medicines should be stored in their original container: - as dispensed and labelled by a pharmacist or dispensing doctor.
+Labels must never be removed. - as purchased. - Medicines should never be transferred by the residential worker from their original container to another container.
+This is regarded as secondary dispensing and should only be undertaken by staff following strict protocols in specific circumstances. - 5.10 A few medicines, such as asthma inhalers, sprays for angina and adrenaline pen devices, must be readily available to the person for appropriate self- administration. - 5.11 The apparent accumulation of large quantities of medication should be reported by the residential worker to the medication champions/ senior member of staff for review of the ordering process. - 5.12 People who have been assessed as able to self-administer, a lockable cupboard within their room should be available and there must be a clear understanding that their medicines must be stored safely at all times to protect other people. - 5.13 Some treatments may be stored in a person's room for the residential worker to administer such as emollient creams and barrier creams which is convenient and permitted.
+External items which have a legal category of 'prescription only medicines' (POM) cannot be stored in this way and residential workers who have not received medication training cannot apply them. - Prescribed food supplements may be stored in kitchens ideally in fridges when in use.
+These should be person specific and can be given by a residential worker at appropriate times of day as directed by staff who have had medication training.

-5.15 Oxygen cylinders:
+5.14 Oxygen cylinders: